jackhardy1/martian-robots-test/README.md

 #### 13:10
 Now the robot can move forward one step in every direction, I am now going to write tests for the other two commands & implement the functionality for moving left and right.

+#### 13:20
+Test now passing to handle moving the robot forward, right and left.
+Now I am going to focus on handling more than one command at a time.

 ## Test Instructions